StrangeRanger/bash-style-guide/Examples/example-1.md

-echo "Downloading the latest installer..." curl -O "$_RAW_URL"/installer_prep.sh
+echo "Downloading the latest installer..." curl -O "$_RAW_URL"/installer_prep.sh sudo chmod +x installer_prep.sh \
-# NOTE: The meaning of the exit codes passed by 'installer_prep.sh' can be found here:
-#       TODO: Add a link to the error code meaning at the wiki
-sudo chmod +x installer_prep.sh \
     && ./installer_prep.sh \
     || exit "$?"  # Uses the exit code passed by 'installer_prep.sh'.